Harmonica Incident: 1965 season

 There were no changes to the Yankees' roster in the offseason as significant as the management change, and many of the players believed they had a good chance at becoming league champions again and winning another Series.
 Looking over the team in spring training, Keane told a fellow coach that he had "never had so many good ballplayers" and should not have to change anything they did.
-However, he did.
-A career minor leaguer who had never played in the majors before managing there, he tried to instill the same work ethic and practice habits that had kept him playing.
+Nonetheless, he installed rules which ended up antagonizing a number of players.
+A career minor leaguer who had never played in the majors before managing there, Keane tried to instill the same work ethic and practice habits that had kept him playing.
 Many of the Yankees, who felt they had already established themselves and had never been treated that way by Berra, Houk, or Stengel, resented him as an outsider.

 The cultural clash between Keane and the Yankees was even deeper when it came to off-field activities.
 "Johnny Keane was the wrong guy for so many reasons", Bouton recalled in his 2014 interview. "[We] were a party team.
 We out-drank, out-ate everybody, would be out carousing".
 Keane, on the other hand, was devoutly religious and imposed curfews and other strict rules on the team.
-"I don't remember if I said this first or someone else did, but hiring Johnny Keane was like putting Billy Graham in charge of the Hells Angels".
+Said Bouton, "I don't remember if I said this first or someone else did, but hiring Johnny Keane was like putting Billy Graham in charge of the Hells Angels".
 At one point he attempted to make an example of a hungover Mickey Mantle by making him shag fly balls endlessly until Mantle retaliated by throwing the ball toward Keane's head.
 "When we did talk, there were no arguments", Mantle recalled.
 "More often than not, we had staring contests".